kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 ## Tags and branches are pointers to commits

 Both tags and branches are little more than named pointers to specific commits.
-The difference is that tags don't move, while branches move as you create new commits.
+The difference is that tags don’t move, while branches move as you create new commits.

 We often think of branches as containing *sequences* of commits, but the reality